-In the first semester of enrollment, all students will enroll in one week online orientation course that addresses eLearning issues and provides hands-on practice with computer skills needed to successfully navigate on-line course activities.
-The course is not for college credit.
-Rather, 3.6 CE hours are given for participation.
-In the event students do not participate in this course, access to other online graduate nursing courses may be restricted.
+In the first semester of enrollment, all students are required to complete the assigned eLearning Orientation course.
+The modules in the course address eLearning issues and provide hands-on practice with computer skills needed to successfully navigate on-line course activities.
+Students are required to complete the modules by the posted deadlines.
+In the event students do not participate and complete these required modules, access to graduate nursing courses may be restricted.